microsoft/hlsl-specs/proposals/NNNN-triangle-object-positions.md

 * Test CodeGen for each new HLSL intrinsic
 * Test final DXIL output for each HLSL intrinsic
   * Test static and dynamic vertex index
-* Use D3DReflect test to verify min shader model of (Version TBD) with each intrinsic usage for library target.
+* Use D3DReflect test to verify min shader model of 6.10 with each intrinsic usage for library target.

 ---